• Skip to primary navigation

 This spice can be used in many dishes, but you may need to use less of it than you would Ajwain.

-• Key Characteristics: Marjoram has a flavor profile similar to ajwain, with a delicate and slightly floral taste.
+• Key Characteristics: Marjoram has a flavor similar to ajwain, with a delicate and slightly floral taste.
 It is often used in Mediterranean dishes and can provide a mild substitute for ajwain.

 • Proper Ratio: Use an equal amount of marjoram as a substitute for ajwain.
 Adjust the quantity according to your personal preference and the intensity of flavor desired.